-But the real problem arises when a business wants to install a customized add on module for their estore.
-These exclusive customizations require an approval from Demandware and there restrictions are said to be in place to ensure the site still functions after the customization.
-However, this makes rolling out of quick and customized solutions to scale up an ecommerce operations near to impossible with Demandware.
+But the real problem arises when a business wants to install a customized add on module for their eStore.
+These exclusive customizations require approval from Demandware and their restrictions are said to be in place to ensure the site still functions after the customization.
+However, this makes rolling out of quick and customized solutions to scale up e-commerce operations near to impossible with Demandware.

 Scope for Integration

-Demandware: All the features required for a flawless functioning of an ecommerce store is taken care in the platform Demandware.
+Demandware: All the features required for flawless functioning of an e-commerce store is taken care in the platform Demandware.
 It unifies order management, POS and other offline store operations into one solution.

-There are even built in tools that enable in store representatives to engage with customers on shop floor using mobile devices, which eases assisting customers by offering personalized product suggestions.
+There are even built-in tools that enable in-store representatives to engage with customers on the shop floor using mobile devices, which eases assisting customers by offering personalized product suggestions.

 Support and flexibility

 Demandware: There is a robust support system in place for Demandware platform with a 24/7 support available which is not confined to only support for core issues.
-Apart from the support system in place the other issues that Demandware platform addresses for its users are:
+Apart from the support system in place, the other issues that the Demandware platform addresses for its users are:

 - Flexibility around the SEO